-

 standards, and use of current 3-D architectural design and modeling software to represent and

-communicate solutions.EDD
+communicate solutions.POE

 Engineering Design and Development (EDD) is the capstone course in the PLTW high school engineering program.